mrcmina/firewood_landis/README.md

 ### Preliminary results
 Disclaimer: These results are preliminary and __will__ change.
 They are presented here to verify the current implementation of the experiment and the overall dynamics of the simulated systems.
 Modification of the input parameters are planned and may substantially affect results.

-Note that net emissions caused associated with production and consumption of firewood are currently estimated indirectly, which explains some of the interannual variations.
-Upcoming simulations (replication of each treatment) will smooth out some of those variations.
+Note that net emissions associated with production and consumption of firewood are currently estimated indirectly, which causes some of the interannual variations.
+Upcoming simulations, which will include replications of each treatment, will smooth out some of those variations.

 ![](figures/emissions_Firewood.png)